awsdocs/aws-net-developer-guide/doc_source/sqs-apis-intro.rst

 workflows between other components in a system.
 For more information, see the `SQS Getting Started Guide <http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/>`_.

-The following information introduces you to the |SQS| programming models in the the SDK.
+The following information introduces you to the |SQS| programming models in the SDK.